- VM TNC has the same 2+ HP motor, with up to 37,000 rpm as the Vitamix 5200

 - The container materials have evolved to no BPA and the lid design has been improved.
 I upgraded my 64 oz container in 2008.

 - There are smaller containers now available in addition to the 64 oz standard.
 The 32 oz is the new one I just purchased.
 There's also a 48 oz container.
+However, not every container will fit so make sure you check with Vitamix!

 - The tamper design changed with the 5000 model.
 I now have an updated tamper that will work with both the 64 oz and 32 oz containers.